hunter-richards/file-metadata-gathering/README.md

 If need to RE-build, first remove the running container: docker rm /cs-hunter-richards-file-metadata

-docker build -t cs-hunter-richards-file-metadata-image .
+docker build -t cs-hunter-richards-file-metadata:0.0.1 .

+Use a bind mount to extract the csv to the working directory.

-docker run --name cs-hunter-richards-file-metadata cs-hunter-richards-file-metadata-image:latest
+docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$pwd,target=/app/deliverable cs-hunter-richards-file-metadata:0.0.1

-To extract the CSV file...

-Option 1 - docker cp method:
-docker cp cs-hunter-richards-file-metadata:/app/interview.csv .
 cat interview.csv

-Option 2 - use a bind mount.
-docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$pwd,target=/app/deliverable cs-hunter-richards-file-metadata-image:latest